kevinlindstrom/ECE5201_TermProject/README.md

 is not permitted under this license.

 No user is permitted to represent the Research Content contained in this repository as their own.
+Furthermore, the Research Content in this report is not permitted to be sold or distributed.

 Sections of the Code that come from the Optica Publishing Group remain the intellectual property of Optica Publishing Group.